OpenVoiceOS/ovos-audio-transformer-plugin-ggwave/README.md

 you need the ggwave-rx binary available, then you can emit special messages to be handled by this plugin via sound

+To setup WiFI on OpenVoiceOS devices go to https://openvoiceos.github.io/ovos-audio-transformer-plugin-ggwave/

 ## config

 enable the plugin in mycroft.conf